grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Group by

-Use this transformation to group data by a specified field (column) value and processes calculations on each group.
+Use this transformation to group data by a specified field (column) value and process calculations on each group.
 Click to see a list of calculation choices.
 For information about available calculations, refer to [Calculation types][].

 Here's an example of original data.